 Learner Outcomes: Upon completion of this session, participants will be able to:

-Disclosure statement: Jake Hulswit has the following relevant financial disclosure: he receives a salary from the Thomas Jefferson University Hospital in Philadelphia, and the American Tinnitus Association He has no non-financial disclosures relationships to disclose.
+Disclosure statement: Hunter Stuehm has the following relevant financial disclosure: he receives a salary from the Department of Veteran Affairs (VA), in Portland, OR.
+He has the following non-financial disclosures relationships to disclose: he is a certified member of the American Speech-Language Hearing Association.

 *IMPORTANT DETAILS: The seminars will be broadcast via Microsoft Teams